 Medicinal Plants at Risk — 2008 Report by NPCC and the Center for Biological Diversity

-Black Cala Lilly — cancer-fighting agent made from a lily that grows in Palestine.
+Black Cala Lilly — article about cancer-fighting agent made from a lily that grows in Palestine.

-Native Bush Keeps Asthma at Bay — digest of NZ study above.
+Native Bush Keeps Asthma at Bay — digest of New Zealand study above.

-A 2016 Harvard School of Public Health study found that living among green spaces and natural areas reduces mortality.
+A 2016 Harvard School of Public Health study of more than 100,000 U.S. women found that living among green spaces and natural areas significantly reduced mortality.

-A 2019 study from Aarhus University, Denmark, reported that children who grow up with greener surroundings have up to 55% less risk of developing various mental disorders later in life.
+A 2019 study from Aarhus University, Denmark, reviewing data from more than 1 million Danes, reported that children who grow up with greener surroundings have up to 55% less risk of developing mental disorders later in life.